Legend96th/cisco-networking-notes/Basics.md

     * End path
   * Transport (4)
     * [Segment]
+    * Segmentation
+      * The **pure** data is segmented starting from (46 to 1460) Byte
     * Adds a header to the data
       * Each message (segment) (header + data) is made of 1480 byte
-      * If a message is larger than 1500 it get segmented
+      * If a message is larger than 1500 it gets segmented
-      * The header contains:
+    * Segment contains:
+        * [DATA]
+        * Source & destination port
         * SYN: transmission method:
-          * Transmission Control Protocol(TCP)
+          * Transmission Control Protocol(TCP) 20 Byte
-          * User Datagram Protocol (UDP)
+          * User Datagram Protocol (UDP) 8 Byte
-        * Sequence number: message/segment
+        * Addressing Sequence number: message/segment
-        * Source & destination port
         * CRC (2bytes): Cyclic Redundency
           * Hashing result of all the segment
+    * Size of segment: 1480 Byte
   * Network (3)
     * [Packet]
     * [Router]
     * Layer 3 || L3
-    * Adds source & destination IP to the segment (20 byte)
+    * Adds source & destination IP to the segment (20 Byte)
     * Size of packet 1500 byte
   * Data-Link (2)
     * [Frame]
     * [Switch]
     * Layer 2 || L2
+    * Frame contains
+      * Packet
-    * Adds source & destination Mac addresses (14 byte)
+      * Source & destination Mac addresses (14 byte)
       * Adds another CRC (4 byte)
+      * Preamble (8 Bits): Sent on the first frame only to inform that frames will be coming and to test the speed
   * Physical (1)
     * [Bit]
     * [Physical support]